brunobg/webdevbook/docs/project/methodology.md

 # Software development methodology

-## It's about consistency

 The reason you want to have a methodology for your software is to have consistency and predictability.
-Methodologies are there to ensure you can have a reasonable guess of how long a project will take to be written
+Methodologies are there to ensure you can have a reasonable guess of how long a project will take to be developed.

 ## Waterfall, Agile...